Avik Roy

-Avik Roy (/ˈoʊvɪk ˈrɔɪ/; Bengali: অভীক রায়) is an American conservative commentator and activist.
+Avik Roy (/ˈoʊvɪk ˈrɔɪ/; Bengali: অভীক রায়) is an American journalist and policy advisor.
+Originally an institutional investor, he co-founded and is chairman of the Foundation for Research on Equal Opportunity, a think tank based in Austin, Texas.

 Education and early career

 Roy was born in Rochester, Michigan, to Indian immigrant parents, and attended high school in Beverly Hills, Michigan and San Antonio, Texas.
 In his senior year he was named a first team member of the 1990 USA Today All-USA High School Academic Team, awarded to the twenty best performing academic students in the country.
 In his college years, Roy studied molecular biology at the Massachusetts Institute of Technology.
 In 1993, during Roy's term as a writer for the MIT student publication Counterpoint, he was unsuccessfully sued for defamation by Trinidadian Africana studies professor Tony Martin, after publishing an article detailing past controversies surrounding Martin.
 Roy then attended the Yale School of Medicine.
 Roy was active politically at Yale, where he served as the chairman for the Conservative Party of the Yale Political Union.

 Between 2001 and 2004, Roy worked as an analyst and portfolio manager at investment firm Bain Capital, later working in a similar position for JPMorgan Chase, which he left to found a healthcare-focused hedge fund.
-In 2009, Roy was working as the managing partner at the New York-based hedge fund Mymensingh Partners, later working for the securities firm Monness, Crespi, Hardt & Co., Inc. In early 2012, Roy founded Roy Healthcare Research, an investment research firm located in New York.
+In 2009, Roy was working as the managing partner at the New York-based hedge fund Mymensingh Partners, later working for the securities firm Monness, Crespi, Hardt & Co., Inc. In early 2012, Roy founded Roy Healthcare Research, an investment and policy research firm, now known as Roy Policy Research Inc.

-Commentary and activism
+Health care journalism

-In March 2009, Roy began writing The Apothecary, a personal blog focusing on healthcare policy, particularly his opposition to the Patient Protection and Affordable Care Act.
+In March 2009, Roy began writing The Apothecary, a personal blog focusing on healthcare policy, particularly the Patient Protection and Affordable Care Act.
 He was able to devote more time to the blog from 2010 onward, reaching a wider audience in 2010 when National Review Online featured his posts as a part of their health-care focused blog, Critical Condition, and their policy-focused blog, The Agenda, where he worked with Reihan Salam and Josh Barro.
 In February 2011, Roy's blog was officially picked up by Forbes as an integrated blog featured on their website.
 In January 2014, Roy was appointed the opinion editor for Forbes.

 Roy became a senior fellow at the Manhattan Institute in 2011.
 In 2013 Roy published the book How Medicaid Fails the Poor, a work arguing that Medicaid produces poor health outcomes and limited access to physician care.
 In 2014, he authored a proposal for health care reform through the Manhattan Institute, entitled Transcending Obamacare: A Patient-Centered Plan for Near-Universal Coverage and Permanent Fiscal Solvency.
 This was elaborated on in his third publication, The Case Against Obamacare (2014).

-In 2016, Roy co-founded the Foundation for Research on Equal Opportunity, a think tank.
-Roy has written for Forbes, National Review, and other outlets.
-He has appeared on TV such as Fox News, Fox Business, MSNBC, CNBC and Bloomberg Television.
-He has appeared on PBS's Newshour and on HBO's Real Time With Bill Maher.